Faithlife/styled-ui/catalog/button/variations.md

 ```

 - `small` -- this is the default size for web applications.
-- `medium` -- this is the default size for marketing web pages.
+- `medium` -- this is the default size for mobile applications and marketing web pages.
 - `large` -- for extra-special calls to action, used sparingly.

 ### Relative Emphasis